 On construction sites, the General Contractor is responsible for the safety of the job site.
 If you’re working for a subcontractor and are injured on the job, you may have grounds to pursue the General Contractor in a third-party lawsuit.

 For example, if you’re a painter and get electrocuted because of untagged live wires, the General Contractor could be liable for your injuries for failing to comply with OSHA rules for electrical wires.

 Property Owner Negligence

-If you are working on property not owned or managed by your employer, you may have grounds for a third-party lawsuit against the property owner if you are hurt because of dangerous conditions on the property.
+If you are working on property not owned or managed by your employer, you may have grounds for a personal injury case against the property owner if you are hurt because of dangerous conditions on the property.

 Sandra was a visiting nurse, assigned to care for a client on the second floor of an apartment building.
 She arrived on time, carrying her medical supply bag and cell phone.

 The apartment building steps were still icy from a winter storm the day before.
 Afternoon shadows made it hard to see the ice for someone not familiar with the building.

 Sandra slipped on the ice and fell, breaking her right arm, splitting open her chin, and dislocating her right knee.
 She was unable to return to work for more than six months and was left with permanent facial scars.